Yes, I'm an autodidactic odd-ball & I love it!

 The Agile Gene, The Hitchhikers Guide to the Galaxy & Atlas Shrugged.
 I’m currently reading Home Deus and re-reading some Kurt Vonnegut and Chuck Palinuck.

-“Between stimulus and response there is a space and in that space sour power to choose our response.
+“Between stimulus and response there is a space and in that space is our power to choose our response.
 In our response lies our growth and our freedom.”~ Viktor Frankl